2017 Contra Costa County Marsanne/Roussanne - current release

-A wine buyer described this wine as, "a shy dude with great hair.”
-I think what he meant is the wine has characteristics of a certain retrained elegance.
-I fermented this wine about 10% whole-cluster, meaning I added the best whole clusters of fruit (including the stems) into the fermentation with the remaining 90% desteemed, not crushed.
-This light-handed treatment of the fruit leads to subtle hints of bell pepper, forrest floor, herbs, raspberries and Santa Rosa plum.
+A wine buyer once described this wine as, "a shy dude with great hair.”
+I think what he meant is the wine has characteristics of a certain restrained elegance.
+I fermented this wine about 10% whole-cluster, meaning I added the best whole clusters of fruit (including the stems) into the fermentation with the remaining 90% de-steemed, not crushed.
+This light-handed treatment of the fruit leads to subtle hints of bell pepper, forest floor, herbs, raspberries and Santa Rosa plum.

 Pairs with many foods, including game hens, crispy skin trout, burgers, and turkey + cranberry sauce